getsentry/sentry/docs/install/index.rst

 This includes several new tables (such as Project), and alters on almost all existing tables.
 It also means it needs to backfill the project_id column on all related tables.

+You should also read over the installation guide again, as some things have likely changed.

 Running a Sentry Server
 -----------------------